 Edgemont was built around 1796 by James Powell Cocke (1748-1827) on a tract he acquired from Robert Nelson.
 Born at Malvern Hill, he served as a justice for his native Henrico County before moving first to Augusta County and then to Albemarle County in search of a healthier climate free of malaria.
 At Edgemont, he operated a 1,600-acre farm and a nearby gristmill and is buried in a small family cemetery on the site.
 In 1825 he sold the dwelling and 875 acres to Martha Ann Cocke, the widow of his son James Powell Cocke, Jr.

 Although Jefferson’s role in the design of Edgemont is uncertain (alas, no drawings survive), this sophisticated structure clearly bears his stamp.
-It shares many similarities with other houses he designed, including the home of William Madison, brother of James Madison, at Woodberry Forest in Orange County.
+It shares many similarities with other houses he designed, including the home of William Madison, brother of James Madison, at Woodberry Forest in Madison County.

 A 1796 letter from Jefferson to Wilson C. Nicholas provides a clue to his involvement: